JohnSundell/SplashPublishPlugin/README.md

 ## Installation

-To install it into your Publish project, add it as a dependency within your `Package.swift` manifest:
+To install it into your [Publish](https://github.com/johnsundell/publish) package, add it as a dependency within your `Package.swift` manifest:

 ```swift
 let package = Package(